SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 We have not yet added any quantum operation to our circuit and it looks empty!
 So, let's add some quantum operations!

 !!! note
-	In Snowflake, we assume all qubits are initialized to be in state 0 (ground state).
+	In Snowflurry, we assume all qubits are initialized to be in state 0 (ground state).

 ## Quantum Gates